Mario-RC/dstc11_track4_robust_multilingual_metrics/README.md

 * **Paper submission**: From March to May in 2023
 * **Workshop**: July, August or September in 2023

-## Baselines and Data Description
+# Baselines and Data Description

 For more information check the [Track Proposal](https://drive.google.com/file/d/1wHZdlz8JecDWiiJiwhP3VsKnbApdL6_e/view).

 ## Registration Details

 For registration go to the [Registration Details section](https://chateval.org/dstc11/annex-registration-details) at the [ChatEval website](https://chateval.org/dstc11).

+There must be only one team per laboratory or research group.
+The members of the same team must be under a single registration, that is, the team leader must register his entire team by giving their e-mail addresses in addition to his own.

 Any updates and information about the tracks will be posted on the [DSTC11 official website](https://dstc11.dstc.community/), or check the [DSTC11 official website](https://dstc11.dstc.community/).

-Any updates and information about the tracks will be posted on the DSTC11 official website, or check the [DSTC Mailing List](https://groups.google.com/a/dstc.community/g/list).

-## Organizers
+# Organizers

 * Mario Rodríguez-Cantelar (Universidad Politécnica de Madrid, Spain)
 * Chen Zhang (National University of Singapore, Singapore)